 Because that perfect crust forms a barrier, and a fairly rigid one at that, the result is that the inside of the bagel is chewy, in a good way.
 Since the crust does not allow bagels to rise too much while they bake, the dough on the inside simply cooks through in its current form.

-Bagels are loves precisely because of their crust and chewy texture.
+Bagels are loaves precisely because of their crust and chewy texture.
 But if you’d like a softer bagel, you can simply boil it for less time so it forms less of a crust.
 This will yield a bagel that rises a little during baking and it won’t be as chewy.

 The flour you use for bagels matters

 Not all flour is the same.
-The one you need to bagels is a high protein flour, so it can develop enough gluten to really get a good texture and rise.
+The one you need for bagels is a high protein flour, so it can develop enough gluten to really get a good texture and rise.
 If you don’t have high protein flour, you can get regular bread flour.

 If you’re aiming for a gluten-free bagel there are plenty of recipes, though you still have to boil them before baking, otherwise you won’t get that nice crust going.